Contents: Preliminary adjustment ↧ Basic adjustment ↧

-Note.
-Before performing any operation that requires the battery to be disconnected on vehicles equipped with a Delco Loc II audio system, verify that the lockout feature is disabled.
+Note: Before performing any operation that requires disconnecting the battery on vehicles equipped with the Delco Loc II audio system, ensure that the locking feature is disabled.

-Term "adjustment" in this case it is used to refer to a combination of separate operations, and not to any one particular procedure.
-If, while the vehicle is still new, the maintenance schedule is carefully followed and proper checks are performed frequently, as suggested in this manual, the engine will be kept in good condition and the need for additional adjustments will be minimal.
+The term "adjustment" is used here to refer to a combination of individual operations rather than to any one specific procedure.
+If, while the vehicle is new, the maintenance schedule is carefully followed and proper checks are performed frequently as suggested in this manual, the engine will be maintained in good condition and the need for additional adjustments will be minimal.

-When operating a used car, in addition to the indicated intervals for regular maintenance, it is likely that there will be a need for additional operations to adjust the engine.
+When operating a used vehicle, in addition to the specified intervals for regular maintenance, additional engine adjustment operations will most likely be required.

-The first step in any adjustment or diagnostic procedure is to check the compression in the cylinders (see chapter 2), which will help determine the condition of the internal parts of the engine.
-It requires special equipment to carry it out.
-If, for example, a compression test shows serious internal wear on the engine, a simple adjustment will not improve its performance.
+The first step in any adjustment or diagnostic procedure is to check the compression in the cylinders (see chapter 2), which will help determine the condition of the internal engine parts.
+To carry it out, special equipment is required.
+If, for example, a compression test reveals severe internal engine wear, a simple adjustment will not improve engine performance.

-Below is a list of procedures that are most often needed to bring a badly running engine back to normal.
+Below is a list of procedures that are most often needed to bring a poorly running engine back to normal.

 Preliminary adjustment

-- Check all fluids related to the engine (section 4)
+- Check all engine related fluids (section 4)

 - Clean, inspect and test the battery (section 8)